Senzing/ibm-icp4d-guide/README.md

 This is an optional step.
 Senzing comes with a trial license that supports 10,000 records.

-1. If working with more entities,
+1. If working with more records,
    [obtain a Senzing license](https://github.com/Senzing/knowledge-base/blob/master/HOWTO/obtain-senzing-license.md).

 1. Copy the `g2.lic` file to the `senzing-debug` pod at `/opt/senzing/g2/data/g2.lic`.
    Example:

     ```console
     kubectl cp \